 What’s on the horizon for SEND US?

-SEND International has a goal of sending 150 new missionaries in the field by 2020 — and the US Office aims to provide 90 of those.
+SEND International has a goal of sending 150 new missionaries to the field by 2020 — and the US Office aims to provide 90 of those.
 We also want to engage more unreached people groups.
 There are currently unreached areas in this world where we — and where our partner churches — want to place missionaries and build teams.

 How is SEND partnering with local churches and mobilizing more missionaries?